wonsunahn/CS1632_GoatGoatCar/README.md

 When your exercise is marked as graded, you should find feedback written on your grade details.
 Please use the feedback wisely when doing Deliverable 1!

-## Groupwork Plan

-I suggest that you create a shared document that both of you can work on using Google Docs or Microsoft OneDrive or your preferred cloud service.
-You might consider dividing up the requirements equally between the two of you (first one does FUN-ARGS-NUMBER / FUN-ARGS-INVALID, and second one does FUN-DISPLAY-RESULTS / FUN-DISPLAY-ITERATIONS / FUN-SMALL-NUM).
-Please check each other's work before submission.
-The important thing is that both of you learn from doing the exercise!

 ## Extra Credit

-* DUE: July 9 (Tuesday), 2024 before start of class
+* DUE: September 23 (Monday), 2024 before start of class

-This submission is optional.
+This is optional group work meant to be done if you are finished with Deliverable 1 early.
+When you click on the GitHub Classroom link, you will be asked to either create a new team or join an existing team.
+Please use the team name that you listed on the Partnership Contract.
+If your partner already created a team, join that team rather than create a new one.

 An extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of defects in the program.
 You must have found at least 5 unique defects to qualify for the competition.
 There can be multiple winners too if there is a tie!

 Duplicate defects that are really the same defect that is triggered by two different inputs will be counted only once.
 How do you know if it is the same